What is Audacious Hospitality?

-Audacious Hospitality as a new initiative is in its early phase of development.
-As such we are continually creating new innovative and strategic initiatives as we work to expand our reach.
+Audacious Hospitality is continually updating our resources, strategies, and ways we hold ourselves accountable.
+In addition, we continue to create new innovative and strategic initiatives as we work to deepen our impact and expand our reach.
 Examples of our current work include:

 - Audacious Hospitality Resources: Original publications of the Audacious Hospitality department provide comprehensive educational resources, including our Assessment, and a variety of one-page resources.